Quantifying Avian Morphological Evolution through Deep Representation Learning: Material Methods

 For the training process, we employed a server equipped with an RTX 4090D GPU, 90GB of memory, and a 15-core Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} Platinum 8474C processor from the \href{https://www.autodl.com/docs/}{AutoDL platform}.
 This high-performance setup allowed for efficient processing and model training.
 The training procedure was conducted for 32 epochs.

 We reassigned the orders and families of all species (categories) to align with the IOC 15.1 \parencite{Gill2025IOC}.
 The weights are extracted from the final fully connected layer (fc) of the ResNet34 model.
 Weights of each species were regarded as a 512-dimensional vector representing the morphological traits.
 They are reduced to the lowest boundary that can explain 80\% of all variances for subsequent analyses.
 Gradient-weighted Class Activation Mapping (Grad-CAM,~\cite{Selvaraju2020Grad}) is employed to visualise the model's attention on images.
-We furtherly utilise aenerative adversarial examples with a semantic conflict between the object's body plan and feather texture, to evaluate the priority between texture versus shape.